X

 Conclusion

-This was it for our ultimate guide about storyboarding for beginners!
-We hope we were able to provide you with an insight about what exactly storyboarding is supposed to be and how the industry works.
+This was it for our ultimate guide to storyboarding for beginners!
+We hope we were able to provide you with an insight into what exactly storyboarding is supposed to be and how the industry works.

 And we sincerely hope you liked our effort!